LeePedersen/pig-latin-translator/readme.md

 exI: chatter
 exO: atterchay

-If the first consonants start with "qu", move the "u" along with the "q".
+x If the first consonants start with "qu", move the "u" along with the "q".
 exI: queer
 exO: eerquay

-If the first consonants include "qu", move the "u" along with the "q".
+x If the first consonants include "qu", move the "u" along with the "q".
 exI: squeal
 exO: ealsquay